-The Web Platform will host the presentation of all the results from the various components and sub-components, such as the EPCs, the KPIs, recommendations and notifications, etc. The D^2EPC platform, as part of the presentation layer, will be querying information from the D^2EPC repository while also coupled with the Repository for extracting and updating information.
-Employing visual analytics, the platform will deliver a user-friendly and information reach environment for the D^2EPC end-users to interact with.
+The Web Platform (Figure 20) hosts the parametrization of the processes as well as the presentation of all the results from the various components and sub-components, such as the EPCs, the KPls, recommendations and notifications, etc. The D^2EPC platform, as part of the presentation layer, queries information from the D^2EPC Repository.
+Employing visual analytics, the platform delivers a user-friendly and information reach environment for the D^2EPC end-users to interact with.

-Given the dynamic aspects introduced by the D^2EPC, through the web-platform the user will be able not only to adjust and configure certain components (e.g. Roadmapping tool) but also to request directly the execution of certain processes ad-hoc, for updating the EPC results.
+Given the dynamic aspects introduced by the D^2EPC, through the Web Platform the user is able not only to adjust and configure certain components, but also to request directly the execution of certain processes ad-hoc, for updating the EPC results.

-According to the end-user the Web Platform will provide a personalized environment to facilitate the interaction with the D^2EPC ecosystems.
-Firstly, the EPC assessor will have extended access to the provided functionalities, as they can insert information about an asset and authorize the various calculations.
-As a typical building BIM file usually lacks all the documentation required to perform the whole spectrum of the D^2EPC calculations, the Web Platform provides the necessary interfaces that show the missing information, to enable the assessor to easily add them.
+According to the end-user the Web Platform provides a personalized environment to facilitate the interaction with the D^2EPC ecosystems.
+Firstly, the EPC assessor has extended access to the provided functionalities, as they can insert information required by the assessment process and authorize the various calculations.
+As a typical building BIM file usually lacks all the documentation required to perform the whole spectrum of the D^2EPC calculations, the Web Platform provides the necessary interfaces that show the missing information and to enable the assessor to easily add them.
 Furthermore, they allow to check the building's existing documentation in the BIM file and make modifications to correct any inconsistencies or update the building information in the case of a renovation action.
-At the building owner level, the Web Platform offers a demonstration of the results from all the performance assessment calculations, as well as, of all the high-level (non-technical) information that will assist them to reduce their energy consumption and improve the overall rating.
-Finally, access to a third party user (authorities, market, or research/academia) is also considered, providing aggregated EPC results and KPIs to gain a clear picture of the building stock's energy performance.
+At the building owner level, the Web Platform offers a demonstration of the results from all the performance assessment calculations, as well as, of all the high-level (non-technical) information that assist them to reduce their energy consumption and improve the overall rating.
+Finally, access to a third-party user (authorities, market, or research/academia) is also considered, providing aggregated EPC results and KPIs to gain a clear picture of the building stock's energy performance.